fuzziqersoftware/sharedstructures/README.md

 - Build the C++ and Python libraries and test them by running `make`.
 You can build specific libraries by running `make cpp_only`, `make py_only`, or `make py3_only`.
 - Run `sudo make install`.

 If it doesn't work on your system, let me know.
-I've built and tested it on Mac OS X 10.12 and Ubuntu 16.04.
+I've built and tested it on Mac OS X 10.12 and Ubuntu 14.04 and 16.04.

 ## Interfaces and objects